 7. What does it mean to “Describe how the results will add value to a therapeutic development pipeline regardless of outcome?”

-A plan needs to be in place or making the data available to the research community regardless of whether the work succeeded in identifying a novel potential assay or if it suggested the measure was sub-optimal for further development.
+A plan needs to be in place for making the data available to the research community regardless of whether the work succeeds in identifying a novel potential assay, or if the suggested measure was sub-optimal for further development.

 8. Are there any special considerations in selecting the preclinical species?

-The FOA supports assay development around those measures that assess the highest level of shared function across species (i.e., the highest common denominator).
-In most cases, this will limit the selection of the non-human species to mammals.
+The FOA supports assay development around those measures that assess the highest level of shared function across species.
+In most cases, this will limit the selection of the preclinical species to mammals.

 9. I would like to test a novel treatment candidate in animals.
 Is this research goal aligned with the intent of the FOA?

-No. The main purpose of this FOA is to develop and evaluate novel brain-based measures as assays and not to evaluate novel targets or therapeutic candidates.
-Applications aimed at therapeutics development or clinical evaluation of new potential therapeutic s are directed to the FOAs listed on The NIMH Therapeutics Development website.
+No. The main purpose of this FOA is to develop and evaluate novel brain-based measures as assays and not to evaluate new therapeutic targets or treatment candidates.
+Applications aimed at therapeutic development or clinical evaluation of novel therapeutics are directed to the FOAs listed on The NIMH Therapeutics Development website.

 10. Can studies in humans be included?

 No human studies are allowed for this FOA.
-However, the assay measures developed in animals through this FOA should be designed so the coherence, or lack of concurrence, of the assay performance across species to humans can be assessed in future projects.
-In this way, assays developed here may be considered the preclinical prequel to subsequent projects aimed at evaluating the assays for coherence of performance between the preclinical species and healthy humans (see PAR-16-065; Novel Assays to Address Translational Gaps in Treatment Development (UG3/UH3).
+However, the assay measures developed in animals through this FOA should be designed so the cross-species coherence, or lack thereof, of assay performance can be assessed in future projects.
+In this way, assays developed here may be considered the preclinical prequel to subsequent projects aimed at cross validating the assays against similar measures in healthy humans (see PAR-23-087; Novel Assays to Address Translational Gaps in Treatment Development (UG3/UH3) .

 11. I am interested in developing and testing a physiological measure.
 Is it necessary to have the behavioral output as well?